(Till) I Kissed You

 "(Till) I Kissed You" is a song written by Don Everly and recorded by the Everly Brothers.
 It was released as a single in 1959 and peaked at No. 4 on the Billboard Hot 100.
 Chet Atkins played guitar on this record and Jerry Allison played drums.

 Connie Smith version

 "(Till) I Kissed You" was covered by American country music artist Connie Smith on her 1976 album The Song We Fell in Love To.
 Released in January 1976, it was the album's second single.
 Smith's version peaked at No. 10 on the Billboard Hot Country Singles chart.
 It also reached No. 1 on the RPM Country Tracks chart in Canada.

 Reggae version

 Several reggae artists have covered the song.
-In 1975 Jimmy London topped the charts in Jamaica with his version, and also scored highly on reggae charts abroad.
+In 1975 Jimmy London topped the charts in Jamaica with his version.